vmware-tanzu/velero/site/docs/master/plugins.md

 Then, in your plugin's implementation, you can read this ConfigMap to fetch the necessary configuration.
 See the [restic restore action][3] for an example of this -- in particular, the `getPluginConfig(...)` function.

+## Feature Flags

+Velero will pass any known features flags as a comma-separated list of strings to the `--features` argument.

+Once parsed into a `[]string`, the features can then be registered using the `NewFeatureFlagSet` function and queried with `features.Enabled(<featureName>)`.

 [1]: https://github.com/heptio/velero-plugin-example
 [2]: https://github.com/heptio/velero/blob/master/pkg/plugin/logger.go